 What determines the march of thoughts as you live your life?

 - Similarity with memories

 - Logical alternatives

-If there is an danger of death, your thoughts and attention will be focused of that danger.
-For example, notice the situation about you.
-Its effect is vastly different on your thoughts if you are mountain climbing.
-The climber’s thoughts (Figure 16.2) must be focused on each physical movement, nearly to the exclusion of other thoughts.
+If there is an danger of death, your thoughts and attention will be focused of that current situation.
+Its effect is vastly different on your thoughts than if you are grocery shopping.
+Your climbing thoughts (Figure 16.2) are focused on each physical movement, nearly to the exclusion of other thoughts.
 The recollection of earlier happenings, unless they involve climbing, are near zero.
 All mental effort is directed to solving the climbing challenge.

-Later in a grocery store (Figure 16.3), the climber’s mind possibly wanders to recent meetings and thoughts about later this evening, barely noticing the stability of grocery shelves.
+Later in a grocery store (Figure 16.3), your attention possibly wanders to recent meetings and thoughts about later this evening, barely noticing the cans and details of grocery shelves except for items on your list.
 Different things are taken for granted when there is no danger in the offing.

 3S Imperatives in Current Situations